Character is Destiny: Can Role-Playing Language Agents Make Persona-Driven Decisions?: Dataset and Task Setups

-This task can be formulated as $P(\mathcal{Y}|\mathcal{X})$.
-For evaluation, we directly use the accuracy of multiple-choice QA.
-As shown in Table \ref{tab:dataset}, compared to other character understanding tasks, the \dataset requires understanding the characters through an excessively long context to make selections.
-Similar to Personal LLM assistants, the model needs to locate relevant information in a vast amount of sparse personal data related to the current scene.
+This task can be formulated as $P(y|x)$.
+Given the input $x=(p, s, c, q, a)$, the RPLA needs to identify the correct choice $y$ that aligns with the character's decision in the narrative.
+For evaluation, we directly use the accuracy of multiple-choice question answering.
+As shown in Table \ref{tab:dataset}, compared to other character understanding tasks, \dataset requires understanding the character through a more extended context to make decisions.
+RPLAs must locate relevant information related to the current scene in vast personal data.
 This behavior demands a more profound understanding of the characters.